 - A hands-free station, if a member of a hunt group, can receive a call via the hunt group when it is in the normal on-hook idle state; but not if it is in the hands-free off-hook idle state. - Calls to a hands-free station are only valid from another station, a DISA station (not using a loop start trunk) or a tie trunk.
 Calls from a DID trunk or using a loop start trunk will receive reorder tone.
-The DID trunk will intercept to the attendant if the option for this is set.
-The attendant may call and may have a ground start CO trunk as a source, but not a DID trunk. - A hands-free station may have Call Forwarding Don't Answer in its COS.
+The DID trunk will intercept to the Attendant if the option for this is set.
+The Attendant may call and may have a ground start CO trunk as a source, but not a DID trunk. - A hands-free station may have Call Forwarding Don't Answer in its COS.
 However it will only work if the station is in the on-hook idle state at this time. - A callback will not be honored at a hands-free station if the station is not on-hook at the time callback is activated. - A callback-busy set up by a station calling a hands-free station will be honored. - A hands-free station cannot be transferred into busy or ringback by another transfer. - Two hands-free stations may not be connected together (e.g. via a supervised transfer). - A conference cannot be sustained with hands-free stations only. - A hands-free station cannot be locked out.

 - System Option 274 (Hands-Free Enable) must be set for this feature. - Class-of-Service Option 99 must be set for those stations which are to have the hands-free feature. - Assign a Feature code to Feature Number 45 (Hands-Free).
-For Hands-Free operation with SUPERSET 4 see Section MITL9174-518-105-NA.